Choosing a Planner that Fits You

 Technology is great, but it’s not always the best choice for time management, so don’t feel like there’s something wrong with you if you have tried an electronic system or PDA and not done well with it.
 You are not alone!
 However, if you don’t want to take the risk of losing your calendar, technology does have the advantage of allowing you to back it up.
 So if you want the security of a backup, but still want to use paper, you may like using an electronic calendar that you can print out such as Outlook, Google, or Yahoo calendars.

 Planners can range from free to hundreds of dollars.
-To help you choose wisely, create a personal checklist of criteria for selecting your new planner.
+To help you decide wisely, create a personal checklist of decision criteria for selecting your new planner.
 Think of features you would build in if you were to design it yourself.
-For example, your criteria list may include that your planner must:
+For example, your decision criteria list may include that your planner must:

 - Be simple and intuitive to learn